jh34ghu43gu/SteamInventoryHistoryV3/README.md

  * Bug(?) with spell attribute tagging fixed.
  * Doubled the file size :gentleman:

+ ### 0.6.1
+ * Fixed a bug with reading files that didn't have events.

  ## 0.5
  * Previous downloads can be read into the script before starting a download.
    * Incompatable with any downloads prior to version 0.4.6.